 The [insert court payment office name] will not provide EFT payment information.
-Payment information may be obtained by registering as a payee vendor with the United States Department of the Treasury at https://www.ipp.gov/.
+Payment information may be obtained by registering as a payee vendor with the United States Department of the Treasury.
 Registered vendors may retrieve and/or review check stub advice each time an EFT payment is received.